DimaChaichan/LAizypainter/README.md

 ```
 npm install
-npm build
+npm run build
 ```

-Import the plugin to Photoshop, the Manifest file is under `/dist`
+Import the plugin to UXP Developer Tool, the Manifest file is under `/dist`

 ## Server